jihoshin28/codeitout/README.md

 ### Install the files

-You can install the files onto your local system then run the server.
+You can install also the install all the packages directly onto your machine first.

 Run `npm install codeitout`.

 This will give you folder with node_modules and package.json configurations.

 Navigate to `node_modules/codeitout/dist`.
 Once inside the directory run `node index.js serve`.
 Navigate to the console URL.

+## Github

+You can also run the server from the files available here on Github.

+Clone the files into a new folder on your local machine.

+Then similiarly, go to to `nodemodules/codeitout/dist` and run `node index.js serve` and navigate to the console url.

 # Available Scripts